 Wondering if ambient noise can help create the perfect conditions for a restful sleep?
-Read on to learn why it can be so beneficial and how to find the most effective sounds for a peaceful night’s sleep.
+Read on to learn why it can be so beneficial — and how to find the most effective sounds for a peaceful night’s sleep.

 More than a third of American adults aren’t getting enough sleep on a regular basis, according to a 2016 study from the Centers for Disease Control and Prevention (CDC).
-What’s more, a study published in the Journal of Psychiatric Research found that 35 percent of the general population deals with middle-of-the night insomnia at least three nights a week; and 23 percent wake up at least once every night.
+What’s more, a study published in the Journal of Psychiatric Researc) found that 35 percent of the general population deals with middle-of-the night restlessness at least three nights a week; and 23 percent wake up at least once every night.

-Unfortunately, sleep deprivation can lead to a whole host of health problems — everything from heart disease and diabetes to impairments in short- and long-term memory and decision-making.
+Sleep deprivation can lead to a whole host of health problems — everything from heart disease and diabetes to impairments in short- and long-term memory and decision-making.
 Alternatively, increased and better sleep can have positive effects on health, including lowering levels of stress, improving mental clarity and memory, and reducing the risk of Alzheimer’s.

 It’s no wonder then that many people are motivated to find effective sleep aids to help them fall asleep — and stay asleep.
 And this is where ambient noise can help.

 It makes sense when you consider that even when you’re asleep, your brain is still sensitive to noise, actively registering and processing sounds, according to the National Sleep Foundation.
-That’s why common nighttime noises — for example, a car horn or a barking dog — can be so disruptive, causing you to move, shift between stages of sleep, experience a change in heart rate and blood pressure, or even wake up.
+That’s why common nighttime noises, like a car horn or a barking dog, can be so disruptive.
+While sleeping, these sounds can cause you to move, shift between stages of sleep, experience a change in heart rate and blood pressure, or even wake up.

 Ambient noise is a baseline of sound that creates a masking effect, reducing the difference between background sounds and more distracting sounds.
 This can be particularly beneficial for people who can’t fall asleep or are easily awakened during the night.
-And because ambient noise is steady but still has subtle variation, it occupies the mind just enough to take their mind off the events of the day, but not so much that it keeps them awake — which is important when you’re trying to catch some zzz’s.
+And because ambient noise is steady but still has subtle variation, it occupies the mind just enough to take their mind off the events of the day, but not so much that it keeps them awake — which is important when you’re trying to catch some Zzzs.